veenasundara/Lightning-Framework/README.md

 * Optional Step - Normally, Application_Error__c records are deleted after 30 days.
 If you want to change this, Edit the Application_Error__c object's field "Save Until".
 The default value for this field is set as "TODAY() + 30".
 Change this as desired to control how long Application_Error__c records are saved

-* If you are using an IDE that allows templates, create the following templates:
+* Use the templates below to begin coding.
+If you are using an IDE that allows templates, create these to speed your development:
 NOTE: I have used the format for Illuminated Cloud for variables

 #### Lightning Component Template